DisparateDan/listicles/ElricKindleReadingGuide.md

 1. **Elric at the End of Time**

 ### Recommended Reading Order and Where to Find Them in 'The Chronicles' on Kindle
-([BOOK X] refers to the volume of The Chronicles' in which the story can be found).
+([BOOK X] refers to the volume of 'The Chronicles' in which the story can be found).

 1. **Elric of Melniboné**  [BOOK 3]
 1. **The Sailor on the Seas of Fate** [BOOK 4]
 1. **The Weird of the White Wolf**
     1. The Dreaming City [BOOK 1]
   	1. While the Gods Laugh [BOOK 1]
   	1. The Singing Citadel [BOOK 2]
   	1. The Jade Man's Eyes [BOOK 2]